dldlbnb/shpfdn/README.md

 [About](#about) |
 [License](#license)

-A simple example of Dawn Shopify refrence theme working with Tailwind CSS with Vite as build tool.
+A simple example of Dawn Shopify reference theme working with Tailwind CSS with Vite as build tool.

 ## Usage